devSiemens/GasAlarm/README.md

 # GasAlarm
-First test UI
+This app was created as a test UI.
-this app was created as a test UI was intended this app a monitors gas prices in real time
+Was intended this app a monitors gas prices in real time